benporter/bash-examples/README.md

     tar -xzf hadoop-2.6.0.tar.gz

+search for a file (dot searches from the current folder, recursively.  -iname rather than just -name makes it case insensitive)

+    find . -iname "myfilename.txt"

 R - Statistical Programming

 install R - installs R and says yes when prompted for whether you to want to download it